GEOS-ESM/SMT-Nebulae/README.md

 ## `benchmark`

-Collection of scripts to mine GEOS log for relevant timing informations for DSL and Fortran runs.
+Collection of scripts to mine GEOS log for relevant timing information for DSL and Fortran runs.

 ## `py_ftn_interface`